jwlbjtu/crwn-clothing/README.md

 - [reselect](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors) - a "selector" library for Redux, to avoid recalculations of states by using memoized selectors
 - [redux persist](https://github.com/rt2zz/redux-persist) - manage to persist redux store in storage
 - [react-stripe-checkout](https://www.npmjs.com/package/react-stripe-checkout) - a React component the wraps Stripe checkout JavaScript for a better React integration
+- [styled-components](https://www.styled-components.com/) - CSS in JS concept, allow developers style their components by using JavaScript

 💈 Third Party Services